percona/percona-toolkit/CONTRIBUTE.md

 - Paste the error output or logs in your issue or in a Gist.

 ### Pull Requests
+To get started, please sign the [Individual Contributor License Agreement](https://goo.gl/forms/pfjaTq2akPDLqtaJ2) or the [Corporate Contributor License Agreement](https://goo.gl/forms/ZuXlckMyblaLwQr52) if you're making a contribution on behalf of your company.

 If you fixed a bug or added a new feature – awesome!
 Open a pull request with the code!
 Be sure you’ve read any documents on contributing, understand the license and have signed a Contributor Licence Agreement (CLA) if required.
 Once you’ve submitted a pull request, the maintainers can compare your branch to the existing one and decide whether or not to incorporate (merge) your changes.

 ### Tips for creating a pull request
 - Fork the repository and clone it locally.
 Connect your local to the original ‘upstream’ repository by adding it as a remote.
 Pull in changes from ‘upstream’ often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
 - Create a branch for your code.
-Usually it is a good practice to name the branch after the issue ID, like issue-12345.
+Usually it is a good practice to name the branch after the issue ID, like `PT-12345`.
 - Be clear about the problem you fixed or the feature you added.
 Include explanations and code references to help the maintainers understand what you did.
 - Add useful comments to the code to help others understand it.
 - Write tests.
 This is an important step.
 Run your changes against existing tests and create new ones when needed.
 Whether tests exist or not, make sure your changes don’t break the existing project.